mqbu-mqbu0212/bimanual-ovalization-index/README.md

 - Config-based parameter management for reproducibility
 - Per-cycle visualisation output with removal logs
 - ~5,000 cycles (24 subjects × 10 conditions) processed in ~1 hour
+- Recursive CSV collection from input directory (any folder structure or depth)

 ---